 5) Making your content visible is also a great way to make inroads into the handsets and tablets of your users just when they’re looking for answers.
 This means you are present at each stage of the funnel, from the initial “I want to…” discovery phase through to purchase.
 Using AMP markup will serve your content quicker on mobile devices, giving you the chance to snatch eyeballs from competitors.
 Find out more about AMP and what it means in our article here.

 6) Now, consider your content.
 With all that you know about micro-moments, you may need to revise your content creation strategy so that it meets the more fleeting needs of consumers using mobile devices.
 Content can bridge the gap between the start and end of the sales funnel.
 Offering useful content means you are more likely to be present in more of those all-important micro-moments at the start of the purchase journey.
 Useful content gives consumers the information they need at that particular moment.
-If you sell lightbulbs, useful content could be a simple calculator which shows compatible energy-efficient replacements for common older bulbs.
+If you sell lightbulbs, useful content could be a simple calculator that shows compatible energy-efficient replacements for common older bulbs.

 Optimizing for Hyperlocal Micro-Moments